ChristeenTJose/SIMPLEX-in-C-PHP-Javascript/README.md

 # SIMPLEX
 ---
-Implementation of Simplex in 3 languages namely:
+## Implementation of Simplex in 3 languages, namely:

 1. C
 2. PHP